View Document Text

 or ETFs, as outlined in each fund’s prospectus.
 These typically include management and other

 fund expenses.
-Clients could invest directly in mutual funds without our services but would not
+Clients could invest directly in publicly-traded securities without our services

-receive our guidance in selecting funds suited to their financial goals.
+but would not receive our guidance in selecting investments suited to their financial goals.

 When Accredited recommends a third-party manager, that manager’s fee is in addition to our